Polyvagal theory: Claims regarding cardiac functioning

 Polyvagal theory proposes a relationship between RSA responses and forms of psychopathology, but a meta-analysis finds the empirical evidence to be inconclusive.

 According to Grossman and Taylor, the existing research indicates that respiratory sinus arrhythmia is not a reliable marker of vagal tone, since it is subject to both respiratory variables and sympathetic (beta-adrenergic) influences in addition to vagal influences.
 In addition, they argue that the results of Porges' 2003 study on two species of lizard was flawed due to incorrect measurements of heart rate variability.

 Reviewing more recent evidence, Paul Grossman again finds RSA not "a direct measure of cardiac vagal tone" due to confounding factors.
 In addition, he concludes that contrary to polyvagal claims "there is no credible evidence that the [dorsal vagal motor nucleus] plays any role in massive bradycardia", and that it "appears to have almost no effect upon vagal heart rate responses".
+In a 2025 paper in Clinical Neuropsychiatry, Porges responded to these critiques, stating that "contrary to claims that Polyvagal Theory lacks falsifiability, the theory has generated a range of specific, testable predictions," including hierarchical recruitment of autonomic states under threat, the influence of social cues on vagal tone, and the effects of acoustic interventions on emotion regulation.
+Porges characterized the critiques by Grossman and Taylor as "misrepresentations" that "overlook the hierarchical structure of the autonomic nervous system or misunderstand the role of neuroception in mediating physiological state shifts."